Post: Introduction to Calculus

 Back in the 17th century, Pierre de Fermat and Rene Descartes brought algebra and geometry together, into analytic geometry.
 This is where the coordinate plane, or the $xy$ plane came.
 They realized they could write equations on a grid.
 Let’s say Sam ate walnut bread for breakfast today.
 Each walnut bread has 300 calories.
 If we write an equation, we get $y = 300x$ where $y$ is the number of calories and $x$ is the number of walnut breads eaten.
 The slope of this equation is 300.

 This linear relationship can be graphed; at $x=1$, $y=300$.
 At $x=2$, $y=600$, etc. They soon realized they can write an equation for any shape.
 For a circle, it’s $x^2 + y^2 = 4$.
 For an ellipse, it’s $x^2 + 2y^2 = 4$.
 For a hyperbola, it’s $xy$ = 1, and so on.
-Pierre de Fermat realized and found techniques to solve difficult problems with graphs, like finding the area under it or finding the part of the graph where the slope is 0.
+Pierre de Fermat realized and found techniques to solve difficult problems with graphs, such as finding the area under it or finding the part of the graph where the slope is 0.
 As you’ll soon find out, these techiques led to calculus.

 The Fundamental Theorem